variejs/docs/routing.md

 ### Prefixing

-You can easily prefix a group by using the prefix
+You can prefix a group by using the prefix

 ```js
 $router.prefix("/docs").group(() => {